 Do I need a tooth extraction?

 Only your dentist or oral surgeon can tell you if you need a tooth extraction.
-However, you may be a candidate for the procedure if one or more of your teeth are decayed so severely that a filling or others restoration is not a possibility for treatment.
+However, you may be a candidate for the procedure if one or more of your teeth are decayed so severely that a filling or other types of restoration are not a possibility for treatment.

 What should I expect during my tooth extraction appointment?